devgranlund/package-viewer/README.md

 * cd package-viewer
 * vagrant up

 You need to have git and vagrant installed on your host machine.
+Host machine should not use 8080 port for something else at the seme time.
 Program has been tested with VirtualBox provider.
 It should work with others as well, but this is not tested.